pbrooks04/sierra-custom-foods/README.md

 You can download the application directly by clicking on 'SierraRecordTrackerV# - ##.exe' and then 'View Raw'

+## Version 1.06
+#### What's new
+ 1. Displays at most 13 employees
+ 2. No longer need to scroll to view employees

 ## Version 1.05
 #### What's new
 1. Output data is sent to Excel sheets instead of text files